Please fill in the form below, so we can support you in your request.

 • Tunnel multiple protocols such as PCIe, MIPI CSI-2, GMSL, field buses like Ethercat or Profinet via virtual connections over high-speed TSN.

-• Offload computing and controlling/ PLC tasks to edge cloud/ data center infrastructure with all advantages like virtualization, containerization, redundancy, backup organization etc. and without any compromises concerning real-time and high-speed requirements.
+• Virtualize PLCs to run on datacenter infrastructure with advantages like virtualization, containerization, redundancy, backup organization etc. and without any compromises concerning real-time and high-speed requirements.

 • Use all advantages imaginable by having a high speed time sensitive network through the whole production plant.